 The immediate effect was predictable.
 Legitimate supply dried up, and patient demand moved to the gray market of research-use-only vendors, with no pharmaceutical oversight, no standardized dosing, and widely variable quality.

 Then things began to change.
-On February 27, 2026, HHS Secretary Robert F. Kennedy Jr. said on the Joe Rogan Experience (Episode #2461) that most of the 19 restricted peptides would be reconsidered, calling the original Category 2 designations an overreach that had created the exact gray market they were meant to prevent.
+In late February 2026, HHS, under Secretary Robert F. Kennedy Jr. and the broader Make America Healthy Again initiative, signaled that most of the restricted peptides would be reconsidered, framing the original Category 2 designations as an overreach that had helped create the exact gray market they were meant to prevent.

-Here’s the part that gets misreported: removal from Category 2 does not automatically make a peptide legal to compound.
-It is not the same as Category 1 status.
+The part that gets misreported: removal from Category 2 does not automatically make a peptide legal to compound.
+It is not the same as being placed on the 503A authorized bulks list.
 Each substance still has to go through an individual review by the FDA’s Pharmacy Compounding Advisory Committee (PCAC).
-The first PCAC meeting covering these peptides is scheduled for July 23-24, 2026, and BPC-157 and TB-500 are expected to be on the agenda.
+That review happened on July 23 and 24, 2026, and BPC-157 and TB-500 both passed, 8 to 6 with one abstention each, part of a favorable bloc that also included KPV, MOTS-C, Semax, and Epitalon.
+Only DSIP was voted down, and the committee overruled its own FDA scientific staff’s recommendation to reject all seven.

-For now, the formal compounding pathway is still closed pending that review, and research peptide vendors continue to carry both compounds.
+For now, the formal compounding pathway is still closed, and research peptide vendors continue to carry both compounds under the separate research-use-only framework.
 Quality varies enormously between vendors, which is why sourcing matters so much.

 What Results to Expect